proycon/LaMachine/index.md

 {::options parse_block_html="true" /}
 <section>
-CLAM Webservices
+Webservices
 ==================

-LaMachine comes with several webservices ready out of the box.
+LaMachine comes with several webservices ready out of the box (source: https://github.com/proycon/clamservices).
 These are RESTful webservices served using CLAM, but also offer a web-interface for human end-users.

 In the Virtual Machine variant of LaMachine, these are running and available out-of-the box.
 In the docker variant, you will need to explicitly start the services